 - Opportunities for advancement

-- Personal development and transferable skills for future work experience.
+- Personal development and transferable leadership skills for future work experience.